Do you debug your code with print() or log()?

 Just use peek.to_clipboard to copy any value to the clipboard.
 So,

 will copy 1234 to the clipboard and write copied to clipboard: 1234 to the console.
-If the confirmation message is not wanted, just add confirm=False, like

 Implementation detail: the clipboard functionality uses pyperclip, apart from under Pythonista, where the builtin clipboard module is used.
+The pyperclip module is not installed automatically when peek-python is installed.
+So, it might be necessary to do

 This functionality is particularly useful for entering an answer of an Advent of Code solution to the site.